 Agios Prokopios was the most obvious and comfortable choice for us.
 Being our hotel in Stelida, reaching Agios Prokopios was easy and fast.

-This is a fantastic beach that stretches out to reach and almost unite, with the next beach of Agia Anna.
+This is a fantastic beach that stretches out to reach and almost unites, with the next beach of Agia Anna.
 Quite busy during the Summer for its shallow turquoise waters, this beach is super safe for kids.

 Right in front of the beach, the tiny village of Agios Prokopios offers a wide choice of hotels and studios.
 Restaurants, tavernas, and bars are also available for those wanting to spend the whole day on the beach.